 50 Wood, Stranger, chap.
 III, cf. p.
 17 and Tiryakian, "Sociological Perspectives", p.
-49. No different than in "folks of nature (i.e. primitive peoples)", are things, seen as a whole, in today's "West", something which confirms the social-ontological stability of these attitudes, stances and positionings.
-Some would like most or best to crush the intruding (penetrating, infiltrating, invading) alien, foreigner and stranger on the spot, if no punishment threatened [[them]] for that, others want to worship him (the alien/stranger) virtually or actually like a god, and because of that, they want, in a first phase, to equip, vest or endow him with the features and characteristics of the/a suffering god.
+49. No different than in "folks of nature (i.e. primitive peoples)", are things, seen as a whole, in today's "West"; something which confirms the social-ontological stability of these attitudes, stances and positionings.
+Some would like most or best to crush the intruding alien, foreigner and stranger on the spot, if no punishment threatened them for doing that; others want to worship the alien/stranger virtually or actually like a god, and because of that, they want, in a first phase, to equip, vest or endow the alien/stranger with the features and characteristics of a suffering god.
 Idealisation and daemonisation represent and constitute also here both poles between which the mixed positionings and attitudes move, or binding and non-binding "contacts" are cultivated.

-(case) like a pariah or outcast51.
-Not all these modes/ways/manners of treatment and positionings or attitudes (stances) occur and are found, of course, in all polities or communities; some (polities or communities) e.g. receive and welcome guests, but do not grant any permanent rights of residence, and do not permit (any) naturalisation; moreover, it is open whether the privileges or rights granted or accorded to the alien, foreigner or stranger, are granted or accorded to him as a person, or in principle to every alien/foreigner/stranger.
-On/For his (the alien's, foreigner's or stranger's) part, the alien, foreigner or stranger dwelling and abiding for a shorter or longer (period of) time amongst strangers, reacts to the pressure to adapt to the new yardsticks or criteria and modes of behaviour, either through zeal to conform or else, above all, when he, in the course of this, founders and fails and endures or suffers frustrations, by growing aggressivity and contempt, disdain or scorn for those yardsticks or criteria and modes of behaviour.
-The fool's licence to do whatever one wants, which he (the alien, foreigner and stranger) may enjoy, serves less as comfort, solace or consolation, and more as a valve (vent or outlet) of/for his aggressivity^{52 + xv}.
-The inimical pole of the social relation is, therefore, here occupied when the alien/stranger in (regard to)/on all points stresses the differences between himself and the new surroundings or environment; the friendly (pole of the social relation is occupied) when he wants to desperately and absolutely be assimilated, in relation to which he may express the same inability to really understand foreign (alien or strange) mores (manners, customs, morals) and ways of thinking, both in regard to exaggerated and overdone censure and reproach, or in regard to exaggerated and overdone praise.
-In between (the said two exaggerated and overdone extremes), there are stances like for instance outer (external) adaptation during inner (internal) distance/distancing etc.53.
+then he becomes in the case of a visit, like a guest; in the case of a temporary stay, like a resident; and in the case of a lasting, i.e. permanent, stay, like a newly accepted member of the community; if, however, the relation(ship) turns into something inimical, then one treats the stranger/alien, in the first case, like an intruder/interloper/penetrator/infiltrator/invader; in the second case, like an internal foe; and in the third case, like a pariah or outcast51.
+Not all these modes/ways of treatment and positionings or attitudes occur and are found, of course, in all polities or communities; some polities or communities e.g. receive and welcome guests, but do not grant any permanent rights of residence, and do not permit naturalisation; moreover, it is open whether the privileges or rights granted or accorded to the alien, foreigner or stranger, are granted or accorded to him as a person, or in principle to every alien/foreigner/stranger.
+For his (the alien's, foreigner's or stranger's) part, the alien, foreigner or stranger dwelling and abiding for a shorter or longer period of time amongst strangers, reacts to the pressure to adapt to the new yardsticks or criteria and modes of behaviour, either through zeal to conform, or else, above all, when he, in the course of this, founders and fails and endures or suffers frustrations, by growing aggressivity and contempt, disdain or scorn for those yardsticks or criteria and modes of behaviour.
+The fool's licence to do whatever one wants, which the alien, foreigner and stranger may enjoy, serves less as comfort, solace or consolation, and more as a valve (vent or outlet) for his aggressivity^{52 + xv}.
+The inimical pole of the social relation is, therefore, here occupied when the alien/stranger, in regard to all points, stresses the differences between himself and the new surroundings or environment; the friendly pole of the social relation is occupied when the alien/stranger wants to desperately and absolutely be assimilated, in relation to which he may express the same inability to really understand foreign (alien or strange) mores (manners, customs, morals) and ways of thinking, both in regard to exaggerated and overdone censure and reproach, or in regard to exaggerated and overdone praise.
+In between (the said two exaggerated and overdone extremes), there are stances like for instance outer (external) adaptation during inner (internal) distancing etc.53.